hazelcast/hazelcast-jet/site/docs/design-docs/006-declarative-serialization.md

 ## Problem statement

-In Jet 4.0 we support 4 interfaces to serialize custom types.
+In Jet {jet-version} we support 4 interfaces to serialize custom types.
 However, either implementations are slow (`java.io.Serializable` & `java.io.Externalizable`) or must depend on IMDG specific classes and require hand crafted code from the user which is cumbersome and error